Kaddish: Analysis of the text

-The Mourners, Rabbis and Complete Kaddish end with a supplication for peace ("Oseh Shalom..."), which is in Hebrew, and is somewhat similar to the Tanakh Job 25:2.
+The Mourner's, Rabbis' and Complete Kaddish end with a supplication for peace ("Oseh Shalom..."), which is in Hebrew, and is somewhat similar to the Tanakh Job 25:2.

 Kaddish does not contain God's name.
-It is said that this is because Kaddish has 26 words, equalling the gematria of the Lord's name itself (יהוה), and the Kaddish text proves that from the very beginning with words "May His great name be exalted and sanctified".
+It is said that this is because the first section of Kaddish has 26 words, equalling the gematria (numerological value) of the Tetragrammaton, and the Kaddish text proves that from the very beginning with words "May His great name be exalted and sanctified".

 Customs

 Kaddish may be spoken or chanted.
 In services on certain special occasions, it may be sung to special melodies.
 There are different melodies in different Jewish traditions, and within each tradition the melody can change according to the version, the day it is said and even the position in the service.
 Many mourners recite Kaddish slowly and contemplatively.

 In Sephardi synagogues the whole congregation sits for Kaddish, except: